ROMemories/ariel-os/book/src/networking.md

 Replace `<interface>` with the name of the used network interface.
 To find out the name of your interface you can use a command such as `ip address`.

-### Ethernet-over-USB
+### Ethernet over USB

-For Ethernet-over-USB, ensure that, in addition to the USB cable used for flashing and debugging, the *user* USB port is also connected to the host computer with a second cable.
+For Ethernet over USB, ensure that, in addition to the USB cable used for flashing and debugging, the *user* USB port is also connected to the host computer with a second cable.